Huqicheng/zheap/src/backend/access/zheap/README.md

 the page slot to the last record for that block that precedes the last undo record we applied.
-Because applying undo also always updates the transaction slot on the page, either rewinding it or clearing it completely, we can always skip applying undo if we find that it’s already been applied previously.
+Because applying undo also always updates the transaction slot on the page, either rewinding it or clearing it completely, we can always skip applying undo if we find that itâ€™s already been applied previously.
 This could happen if the application of undo for a given transaction is interrupted a crash, or if it fails for some reason and is retried later.